lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* LOC_W is location information about the authorization server, used by the authenticator
+* LOC_W is location information of W, used by V
-* ENC_ID is the encrypted blob carrying the identity of the device and an optional identity of the authenticator, passed on from the authenticator to the authorization server, calculated as follows:
+* ENC_ID is the encrypted blob carrying an identifier of U and an optional identifier of V, passed on from V to W, calculated as follows:

 ENC_ID is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC9052}}) computed from the following: